 The focus on attachment and response-to-intervention in ISTDP training helps therapists to:

 Developed by Habib Davanloo, MD in the 1960’s, the theory and technique of ISTDP have been refined and elaborated by later generations of his students around the world.
 The efficacy of ISTDP has been widely researched and demonstrated with a variety of disorders.
 All ISTDP therapists understand that a patient’s problems result from defenses that arise in response to the anxiety that is coupled with unconscious feeling.
-The goal of therapy is to help the patient develop the ability to attend to internal experiences in order to regulate anxiety and give up maladaptive defenses.
+The goal of therapy is to help the patient develop the ability to attend to internal experiences in order to regulate anxiety and turn against maladaptive defenses.
 This allows unconscious emotions to emerge, become integrated, and pave the way for consistent, unfettered access to motivational feelings.

 The Washington School of Psychiatry ISTDP Program is one of a few programs worldwide to teach this approach.
 The foremost clinician-researchers of ISTDP are frequent guest lecturers in the WSP program.
 Our program has become a leading center for the study of ISTDP and the program’s dedicated students and graduates form a community of supportive and interdependent co-learners.